burlster1980/arupcodev060/content/creating-pages/creating-news.md

 						</li>
 						<li>a one to two sentence summary of your article - meaning that a user could gain overall insight by reading this content</li>
 					</ul><br>
 					To add content to this field click 'show editor' and enter your text.
-Please see the guide to using the Rich Text editor for further information on adding content here
+Please see the guide to using the <a href="/getting-started/rich-text/">Rich Text editor</a> for further information on adding content here
 				</li>
 				<li><b>Image</b>* - please add a suitable image to your article.
 This should be resized to 2000px wide by 1125px high.
 Further details about imagery and news articles is contained below.</li>
 				<li><b>Body</b> - theoretically, you add in your article copy to this field.
 However, please see below before doing this<br>
 				<br>
 				To add content to this field click 'show editor' and enter your text.
-Please see the guide to using the Rich Text editor for further information on adding content here.</li>
+Please see the guide to using the <a href="/getting-started/rich-text/">Rich Text editor</a> for further information on adding content here.</li>
 				<li>
 					<b>News date*</b> - this is the date of publication of your article.
 By default, it will be set to the date upon which you created the item.
 You can however change it to a past or future date if you wish.
 To change the date:
 					<ul class="sub-header-list">